krju1012/Developing-Spatial-Services/README.md

 ### Prerequisites

-The availability of a modern browser with localStorage support is necessary.
+An active internet connection and the availability of a modern browser with localStorage support are necessary.
 Compatible are:

 ```